kohrongying/todayilearn/src/posts/2021/03/set--e.md

 set -e
 set -o errexit

-# Abortt script if variable is dereference when it has not been set
+# Abort script if variable is dereference when it has not been set
 # This prevents unbound variables from ever being used.
 set -u
 set -o nounset

+# Prevents errors in pipeline from being masked
+# Pipeline return code is that of last command
+set -o pipefail
 ```

-Some recommend that scripts be run with `set -eu` right below the shebang line
+Some recommend that scripts be run with `set -euo pipefail` right below the shebang line

 ## Trap
 We can also use `trap function ERR` to act as a catch.